Cat scratch disease at a glance

 What is cat scratch disease?

 Also known as cat scratch fever, subacute regional lymphadenitis or Teeny’s disease, cat scratch disease (CSD) is a self-limiting, zoonotic infection (transmitted from animals to humans).
-As the name would suggest, cat scratch disease is most often associated with cat scratches (although cat bites and licks can often lead to CSD too).
+Cat scratch disease is commonly associated with cat scratches (although cat bites and licks can often lead to CSD too).
 More than 90% of those infected have a history of contact with a cat.

 The disease is caused by a recently discovered gram-negative bacterium called Bartonella henselae and is found worldwide, however, it is more common in warm and humid climates as fleas are more prevalent under these conditions.
-80% of those affected are children (under 17 years).
-Most cases come from kittens, although adult cats can also pass on the disease.
+80% of those affected are children (under 17 years) and most cases come from kittens, although adult cats can also pass on the disease.

 How do cats become infected?

 Fleas pass Bartonella from one cat to another via flea feces which contains the bacterium.
-As the flea feeds on the cat, it deposits feces onto the cat’s skin, which is then transferred to the mouth and claws as the cat grooms himself.
+As the flea feeds, feces are deposited onto the cat’s skin which is transferred to the mouth and claws as the cat grooms himself.
 It is not possible to pass on the disease from human to human.

 One study showed approximately 80% of cats had positive antibodies to the bacteria and approximately 50% of cats carry the Bartonella henselae but are asymptomatic.

 How do people become infected with cat scratch disease?